Illumina/Pisces/README.md

 # Pisces

-This application calls low frequency variants, on Linux or Windows.
-It will run on tumor-only samples, and search for SNVs, MNVs, and small indels.
-It takes in .bams and generates .vcf or .gvcf files.
+Pisces is a small variant calling application, tuned for amplicons and enrichment panels.
+By default, it calls low frequency somatic variants on tumor-only samples, but it also supports germline calling.
 It is included with the Illumina MiSeqReporter pipeline and various BaseSpace workflows.
 The caller can also be run as a standalone program.
+Pisces is a "software suite" that has several executables:

+*    Stitcher - Stitches two paired-end reads together into a single read

+*    Pisces - Calls small variants

+*    Scylla - Detects multiple nucleotide variants (MNVs) in a given sample and phases the variants in complex regions into sub populations

+*    VariantQualityRecalibration - Recalibrates the variant quality scores (Q scores) if the particular variants are over represented

 POC:
 [Tamsen Dunn](https://www.linkedin.com/in/tamsen-dunn-7340145) and